 Do you know someone who is always in a hurry and can’t seem to take time for themselves?
 We all do.
 I would suggest checking out giving an Audible Membership as a gift.
 It is a great gift idea for someone who is always on the go.

 The Secret by Rhonda Byrne.
 A book that will change your life.
 It answers the question, Why do some people have everything and others struggle?
 The answer is simple, they know the secret.
 It has changed my life and can change yours.

 Think and Grow Rich by Napoleon Hill.
 This is an oldie but goodie that is full of relevant life lessons.
-It is a book that you hear speaker after speaker refer to.
+It is a book that you hear speaker after speaker referred to.
 Successful people all have the same mentality and know you have to change the way you think to be successful.
 Only one percent of people set goals.

 Can’t Hurt Me: Master Your Mind And Defy The Odds by David Goggins.
-I really enjoyed read this book and I found it very relatable.
+I really enjoyed reading this book and I found it very relatable.
 If you want to become more than you are today, read this book.
 After you finish there will be no excuses.
 David is just an ordinary guy who made the decision to be extraordinary and was determined.

 The 7 Habits Of Highly Effective People by Stephen R. Covey.
-A must read for anyone wanting to change their habits.
+A must-read for anyone wanting to change their habits.
 A great book for managers and leaders.
 Covey teaches you how to transform your thoughts to not on help you, but also to help others.
 These are 7 principles to definitely incorporate into your life.

 I appreciate every like, follow, comment and share.
 Keep’em coming.

 4 thoughts on “The Beginning”